michaeldev19/AddFriend/README.md

 ## Contributions

-Issues and suggestions are highly welcome!
-If you find a bug, have an idea for a new feature, or want to contribute code, please feel free to:
+Issues and suggestions are welcome!
+Feel free to open an issue or submit a pull request.

-* **Open an Issue**
+---

-* **Submit a Pull Request**
+This update (v3.27) and its maintenance are dedicated to keeping this essential tool functional and improved for the community.